airalab/robonomics-wiki/docs/install-smart-home.md

 ```

 </code-helper>
-The script will check all required actions, which you did in previous steps, and throw the error if something is wrong.
+The script will check all required actions that you completed in the previous steps and will throw an error if something is wrong.

 During the installation process the following situations may occur:
-- If you decide not to use the Zigbee coordinator, then you will see a dialog line confirming to continue the installation:
+- If you decide not to use the Zigbee coordinator, you will see a dialog line confirming whether to continue the installation:

 <code-helper>